Energy Efficiency Board

 - Energy Efficiency Board

 The EEB is a group of advisors who utilize their experience and expertise with energy issues to evaluate, advise, and assist the state’s utility companies in developing and implementing comprehensive, cost-effective energy conservation and market transformation plans to to help Connecticut consumers reduce energy use in their homes and businesses and to help the state meet its changing and growing energy needs.
-The Board was created in 1998 by the Connecticut State Legislature, and now operates under mandates in Public Acts 11-80 Section 33 and 13-298 Section 16,
+The Board was created in 1998 by the Connecticut State Legislature, and now operates under mandates in Public Acts 11-80 Section 33, 13-298 Section 16, and 21-139.

 The EEB guides the distribution of the Connecticut Energy Efficiency Fund (CEEF).
 Money distributed by the CEEF supports energy efficiency programs and initiatives and is raised through a surcharge on customer electric and gas bills, proceeds of the Regional Greenhouse Gas Initiative and the ISO-NEW England Forward Capacity Market auctions and other sources.
 The EEB is specifically charged with conducting independent comprehensive evaluations of CEEF-funded residential and commercial and industrial energy efficiency programs.
 Additionally, the EEB offers technical expertise and prepares recommendations as needed to support the Department of Energy and Environmental Protection (DEEP) in the fulfillment of its statutory mandates and policy objectives.
 The EEB also provides information and input to the Public Utilities Regulatory Authority (PURA) to help with the fulfillment of the Authority’s regulatory responsibilities.
 Finally, the EEB assists the executive and legislative branches of state government with the formulation of policies and legislation to advance energy efficiency in Connecticut in all sectors.